thomas-forbes/thomasforbes-com/src/content/forever/past.md

 ### Gym

 After the summer doing Patch in September 2022 I started going to the gym at 5:30 every weekday morning and have remained pretty consistent.
+This has been a big part of my life.

 ## [Currently](/blog/now)